 Patrick Harris is a retired judge (2003-2015) now serving as a lawyer in Central Florida.
-His practice focus includes Criminal, Traffic and DUI Defense, Mental Health (Baker Acts, Guardianship), Education Law (school suspensions, expulsions and disciplinary actions), Administrative Law, Small Business Law, and Child and Family Law.
+His practice focus includes Criminal, Traffic and DUI Defense, Mental Health (Baker Acts, Guardianship), and Juvenile Justice.
 His 25 years of legal experience, both as a trial attorney and a judge, gives him the Legal Knowledge and Practical Wisdom to give Trusted Advice on a wide range of legal issues.

 During his tenure on the bench, Mr. Harris presided over a docket that consisted of both criminal and civil cases.
 He created the first adult Mental Health Court in his central Ohio County.
 In 2012 Judge Harris was selected by the Chief Justice of the Ohio Supreme Court to be one of two Ohio Judges to attend the National Judicial College’s first Theory and Practice of Judicial Leadership training in Reno, Nevada.